DMM TOC > 600 Basic Standards for All Mailing Services|

 Items sent to the Freely Associated States listed in 2.2 that require an export license under 2.5.8, regardless of weight or class of mail, always require a PS Form 2976-A. See IMM 530 for additional information on export licenses.

 d.
-Items mailed to or from American Samoa, Guam, or the Commonwealth of the Northern Mariana Islands.
+Items mailed within or between American Samoa, Guam, and the Commonwealth of the Northern Mariana Islands.

 2.5.1 Mandatory Electronic Filing—U.S. Territories, Possessions, and Freely Associated States

 Under the authority of 13 U.S.C.
 Chapter 9, as amended by the Foreign Relations Authorization Act of 2002, P.L.
-107-228, U.S. Census Bureau regulations require electronic filing of export information through the U.S. Census Bureau's Automated Export System or AESDirect website for certain or AESDirect website for certain shipments of goods.
+107-228, U.S. Census Bureau regulations require electronic filing of export information through the U.S. Census Bureau's Automated Export System or AESDirect website for certain shipments of goods.
 Electronic filing of export information is required when any of the following applies, subject to certain exemptions (see 2.5.4):

 a.
 The item requires an export license under U.S. law when sent to the Freely Associated States.
 See 2.5.5 and 2.5.6.

 b.
 One or more classes of goods (per Schedule B Export Codes at www.census.gov/foreign-trade/schedules/b) within the item is valued at more than $2,500 and the item is mailed as follows: